Skip to content

 RaBitQ + HNSW

 HNSW is a popular graph-based index.
-HNSW + RaBitQ consumes the more memory than IVF + RaBitQ because it needs to store the edges of every vertex in a graph (e.g., 32 edges = 1,024 bits).
-In terms of the time-accuracy trade-off, HNSW + RaBitQ and IVF + RaBitQ perform differently across datasets—sometimes the former works better, and sometimes the latter does.
-RaBitQ + HNSW receives raw data vectors as inputs.
-It first conducts KMeans using a Python script.
-The centroid vectors will be used in the normalization of data vectors for improving accuracy.
+Compared to IVF + RaBitQ, HNSW + RaBitQ consumes more memory due to the need to store edges of every vertex in a graph (e.g., 32 edges = 1,024 bits).
+In terms of time-accuracy trade-off, HNSW + RaBitQ and IVF + RaBitQ perform differently across datasets—each may outperform the other depending on the scenario.
+RaBitQ + HNSW takes raw data vectors as input.
+It begins with KMeans clustering (via a Python script), and the resulting centroids are used to normalize the data vectors for improved accuracy.

 Perform Clustering using Faiss